EtienneDx/KitRpgDocs/README.md

 # KitRpgDocs
-This package only contains the documentation for all oficial KitRpg packages
+This package contains the documentation for all oficial KitRpg packages

 ## Common behaviour documentation